Guess and check 1

 8. Differential programming

 While C++, Java, Objective-C may claim to be descendants of C they really are more like PL/I and multics in spirit because of too much centralised planning and perfectionism; techniques which have persistently been shown to be disasters is software projects.
-Why C over C++, Java, Objective-C, C# ?
+Why C ?
 Well …

 1. The other communities have shown a profound lack of integrity and sleazy sales tactics (snake oil, fud, us vs them, eee) in their marketing.
-The adoption was forced on programmers in a top down way by non-programmers than by voluntary adoption by teams or natural market competition
+The adoption was forced on programmers in a top down way by non-programmers and licenses than by voluntary adoption by teams or natural market competition.
+They also setup a false dichotomy and rhetorical gimmicks of high level vs low level, strong vs weak as opposed to broad vs narrow.

 7. Code longevity, portability and less API/ABI breakage

-8. Mono-thinking cultures are simplistic and inherently less creative, innovative while suffering from philosophical hammers
+8. Mono-thinking cultures are simplistic and inherently less creative, less innovative while suffering from philosophical hammers.

-9. C and programming languages written in C dominate the web, embedded space and performance metrics while others are slow
+9. C and programming languages written in C dominate the web, embedded space and performance metrics while others are slow.
+If you are looking for performant web servers checkout – lwan, kore, open resty, onion

 What can C programmers improve ?